The stereotype seems to be a yoga teacher to be a size 2-4, modern-day contortionist who belongs on a glossy magazine cover.

 She guides you to connect with your body and be grateful for what it can do, and doesn’t care about your body shape or hers.

-At Purple Lotus Yoga I cater to the second kind of teacher, and if that’s you, grab an iced tea (or green smoothie) and step into my corner of the world.
+At Purple Lotus Yoga I cater to the second kind of teacher, and if that’s you, grab an iced tea and stick around.

 The non-traditional revolution started here